frealis/River-City-Pro-Wash-backup/README.md

   $ git push heroku master
   $ heroku ps:scale web=1 (to make sure at least 1 web dyno is running)
   $ heroku open

+  ... note: when you push a web app to heroku, only the 'master' branch takes effect.
+Pushing code from any other branch is ignored by Heroku.

 - When you set DEBUG = False and push this app to production, it will give a 500 error unless the ALLOWED_HOSTS =[] in settings.py includes the URL where this site is hosted.
 Some people also think that not having collected static files or not migrating the database may also produce this error.
 To do both: